Chris210634/ice/README.md

 ---------------------------

 ### (1) Generate Captions
 ICE works with any captioner or VLM.
 We tried CoCa, BLIP-2, and LLAVA.
 We provide three example captions for each image in each dataset in the `captions/` folder.
-These can be used directrly.
+These can be used directly.
 However, if you want to generate them yourself, you can run:

 **Run:** `sh run_make_captions.sh`